-- d.
+- c.
+Species.
+Species vary in their ability to tolerate impacts and damage to their environment. - d.
 Longevity.
 Potential longevity. - e.
 Variety.
 A variety of native tree species and ages. - f.
 Size.
-Large trees provide a greater protection for erosion and shade than smaller trees. - Tree Conservation in Project Design.
+Large trees provide a greater protection for erosion and shade than smaller trees. - 3.
+Tree Conservation in Project Design.
 Significant conifer trees having a trunk 18 caliper inches or larger in diameter at breast height (DBH), and broadleaf trees having a trunk 12 caliper inches or larger in diameter at breast height (DBH), shall be protected and incorporated into the project design whenever possible. - a.
 Streets, driveways, buildings, utilities, parking areas, and other site disturbances shall be located such that the maximum number of existing trees on the site are preserved, while recognizing and following the standards for fuel reduction if the development is located in Wildfire Lands.
 See Figure 18.3.10.090.D.3.a.